kube-burner/kube-burner/README.md

-  completion  Generates completion scripts for bash shell destroy     Destroy old namespaces labeled with the given UUID. help        Help about any command init        Launch benchmark version     Print the version number of kube-burner
+  completion  Generates completion scripts for bash shell destroy     Destroy old namespaces labeled with the given UUID. help        Help about any command index       Index metrics from the given time range init        Launch benchmark version     Print the version number of kube-burner